jlewi/notes/notes/vscode.md

 ## Notebooks

 * There's a setting Notebooks -> output:scrolling
    * WHich can enable outputs by default to scroll or n ot

+# VSCode Extensions

+[Git Web Links](https://marketplace.visualstudio.com/items?itemName=reduckted.vscode-gitweblinks#:~:text=To%20copy%20a%20link%20to%20a%20particular%20line%20in%20the,%2BCmd%2BL%20on%20macOS) - Extension to allow you to copy links to source code in vscode.